 Students should contact the coordinator to arrange for practice on the audition instrument prior to the audition.

 Master's Level (Performance): Provide evidence of a senior recital, equivalent to the standards for Senior Recitals at UNT.
 The entrance audition should include a suite, toccata, or prelude and fugue by J.S.
-Bach; a group of pieces from either the French Clavecin or the English Virginal School; and one or more sonatas of Domenico Scarlatti or a piece by a 20th century composer.
+Bach; a group of pieces from either the French Clavecin or the English Virginal School; and one or more sonatas of Domenico Scarlatti.
 The student should be prepared to play 30 minutes.

-Doctoral Level: Provide evidence of a master's recital (on a keyboard instrument) equivalent to the standards for graduate recitals at UNT.
-The entrance audition should include major works from at least five of the categories listed below.
+Doctoral Level: Provide evidence of a master's recital equivalent to the standards for graduate recitals at UNT.
+The entrance audition should include major works from at least four of the categories listed below.
 At least one of the major works must be played from memory.
-The student should be prepared to play for 50 minutes.
+The student should be prepared to play for 40 minutes.

 UNT owns a Kingston Flemish single (2x8), a Dowd German (Mietke) double, a John Phillips Italian (Grimaldi), and has a French double by Allan Winkler on order.
 There is also a Bennett and Giuttari continuo organ.